JayGwod/JayGwod.github.io/_posts/2019-04-02-probabilities-and-statistics.md

   of risk.

 Of course, the quality of these expected outcome and risk estimates is only as good as the model used.
+If a company wants to analyse the investment with the uncertain revenues and costs given by the certain probability distributions.
 What if the true probability distributions were different?
-What if revenues and costs were correlated?
+What if revenues and costs were correlated or uncorrelated?
 What if other factors affected profit as well?

 Clearly, in practice we would wish to conduct a **sensitivity analysis** to see how sensitive (or robust) the distribution of the outcome variable is to such issues.